A person with an obsession for cycling, who cannot control how often they think or talk about cycling and all cycling

-I had previously dabbled with cycling.
-Back in the 90’s, I remember loading our heavy hybrid bikes onto a complicated system of straps and ties on the back of a Nissan Primera and heading to France for our summer holidays.
+Having previously dabbled with cycling, I remember, back in the 90’s, loading our heavy hybrid bikes onto a complicated system of straps and ties on the back of our Nissan Primera and heading to France for our summer holidays.
 This was a time when cycling meant a 15 mile meander along the quiet backroads of the Loire Valley.

 Fast forward to 2009, when I joined a team from work and cycled the Coast to Coast to raise money for a local charity.
 We cycled a hard, hilly, 170 miles over three days from Whitehaven to Tynemouth.
 I was very much the amateur and despite the significant physical challenge, I enjoyed the experience.

 The following year, I cycled the Devon Coast to Coast from Ilfracombe to Plymouth over two days and even subjected myself to a weekend of cycling in Wales ‘just for the fun’ of it.

 In 2012, I used my bike for either end of the commute by train to university in Bristol where I was studying for an MBA.
 The cycling part of the commute came to an abrupt end when I left the classroom one dark, wet, November evening to find the remains of my bike lock attached to the bike rack with my bike, nowhere in sight.

 So, I had dabbled with cycling but would never have considered myself a real cyclist, let alone a ‘Cyclopath’!